 Purposes of Information

 We collect, hold, use and disclose information that is reasonably required to offer and provide our financial services, and to complete the day to day activates involved with this, such as:

-- lending activities including accepting and assessing loan applications, and disbursement of credit for approved applications that meet both our business and legislative requirements.
+- lending activities including accepting and assessing loan applications, verifying your identity and disbursement of credit for approved applications that meet both our business and legislative requirements.

 - credit management functions relating to management of accounts, varying of credit contracts and collection of overdue amounts including debt collection.

 - customer service requests such as servicing queries, providing access to and updating personal information and resolving complaints and disputes.